ayberkozgur/yakuake-session/README.md

   --hold, --noclose         Do not close the session automatically when the command ends.
   -p <property=value>       Change the value of a profile property (only for KDE 4).
   -e <cmd>                  Command to execute.
-  -q                        Do not open yakuake window.
+  -q                        Do not open yakuaketwo window.
   -t <title>                Set the title of the new tab

 Arguments: